warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

 6 directories, 3 files
 ```

-Hence, each quarantined file can be decrypted easily with the RC4 key.
+A Python script can be created to decrypt the quarantined files with the RC4 key.

 ```python
 from Crypto.Cipher import ARC4